drcat101/UKC-Photo-Rater/README.md

-# Using convolutional neural networks to ? photo quality
+# Using convolutional neural networks to rate photo quality

 ## The data